microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 Now that you have your pre-requisites set up, it is time to get the hack's environment set up.

-This hack is designed to help you learn how to migrate open source databases to Azure.
+This hack is designed to help you learn how to migrate to open source databases to Azure.
 But where will you migrate databases FROM?
 The hack has a pre-canned "on-premises" environment that you will deploy into your Azure subscription.
 This "on-prem" environment will act as the source from which you will migrate data to Azure.

 The "on-premises" environment runs entirely in an AKS cluster in Azure.
 It consists of: